 I have one couple that I know that’s really doing everything right when it comes to their money.
-They’re both physician assistants, easily making close to $200k a year as a household.
+They’re both physician assistants and easily making close to $200k a year as a household.
 And amazingly, they both got out of school with no debt.

 Even with what appears to be a huge amount of money at their disposal, they’ve never fallen into the luxury apartment lifestyle.
-Instead, they live in a normal, one bedroom apartment paying $800 or $900 a month.
+Instead, they live in a normal, one-bedroom apartment paying $800 or $900 a month.
 I’m sure one day, they’ll buy a house and upgrade their life.
-But they’re only three or four years out of school.
+But they’re only three or four years out of school and they don’t have kids.
 They understand that they don’t need to rush into upgrading their life – not yet anyway.

 If you want to start yourself on the right financial footing, take the time early in your career to live like a student.
 Find an affordable place to live.
 Get a roommate if you need to.